 1. The diagnostic phase: lay the foundations

-The essential questions to ask yourself:
+The essential questions to ask:

-Divide your audience along two axes:
+Split your audience across two dimensions:

-- Profile (Who they are): Industry, company size, role (decision-maker vs user).
+- Profile (Who they are): Industry, company size, role (decision-maker vs. user).

 2. The structure of a typical campaign (the “Value-First” model)

-| Step | Intent | Content Type |
+| Stage | Intent | Type of Content |

 | 0.
 Welcome email | Deliver on the immediate promise. | Content delivery, human welcome message. |

 | 1.
-Education | Provide value without asking for anything. | Blog articles, expert advice, infographics. |
+Education | Provide value without asking anything in return. | Blog articles, expert tips, infographics. |

 | 2.
 Authority | Prove that you understand their problem. | Case studies, customer testimonials, “Why us”. |

 | 3.
-Objection | Remove purchase barriers. | Comparisons, FAQ, product/service demo. |
+Objection | Remove barriers to purchase. | Comparisons, FAQs, product/service demonstration. |

 | 4.
-Conversion | The final call to action (Hard CTA). | Limited-time offer, free assessment, discount, personalized demo. |
+Conversion | The final call to action (Hard CTA). | Limited offer, free diagnostic, discount, personalized demo. |

 3. The expert’s 5 best practices